-How GatewayAPI can be used as an alternative to building an app
+How GatewayAPI Can Be Used as an Alternative to Building an App

 -We briefly considered building an app but we quickly came to the conclusion it would be better to build the service on an existing platform – in this case GatewayAPI.
 This also enabled us to pack the service with considerably more functionalities.
 An app would have limited us to only sending notifications when customers could make a change in one or two areas.
-By using GatewayAPI and integrating it into our system, we can set up the system to send SMSes to customers when a wide variety of opportunities occur.
+By using GatewayAPI and integrating it into our system, we can set up the system to send SMS messages to customers when a wide variety of opportunities occur.
 Thus, the time and money saved by using GatewayAPI have been invested in creating a better and stronger solution, says owner of Realkreditkonsulenten Martin Riedel and continues:

 How Realkreditkonsulenten’s SMS service works

 Realkreditkonsulenten’s SMS service is built on top of their existing system on their website.
 Until now Realkreditkonsulenten used emails to get in contact with users when an opportunity arose.
 Roughly 70 % of the emails are opened, which is quite a decent number but Martin Riedel expects that the SMS messages will shoot the opening rates through the roof.
 Considering a recent study showed that about 97 % of SMS messages are read within 3 seconds, it will likely prove to be true.

 There are tons of great apps out there that is used by millions and spin a healthy profit.
 But there are many times as many apps that didn’t make it.
 A study from the research institute Gartner projects that less than one in a 1,000 apps will be considered a financial success by their developers by the end of 2017.

 Apps have been the sexy new option for many years, but with the cost of building an app and Gartner’s projection in mind it might be worth considering alternatives, such as SMS or email solutions, unless you are a public organisation or a popular brand.